 English (Bachelor of Arts, B.A.)

-The English program at Humboldt University combines American studies, English literature and cultural studies, and linguistics.
+The English programme at Humboldt-Universität combines American studies, English literature and cultural studies, and linguistics.
 It offers an overview of current developments, practical orientation, and close supervision by highly motivated teachers.

 Please choose